SAFE-MCP Gets $12.5M. Here Is How ATR Fits Into the Stack.

 |---|

 Standards without implementation are checklists.
 Implementation without standards is ad hoc.
 The industry needs both.
-SAFE-MCP provides the standard.
-ATR and PanGuard provide the implementation.

-What We Have Already Shipped
+What We Have Shipped So Far

-- •71 ATR detection rules covering OWASP Agentic Top 10: 10/10 categories
+- ●113 ATR detection rules covering OWASP Agentic Top 10: 10/10 categories

-- •36,394 skills scanned in the ClawHub ecosystem -- the largest AI agent skill security audit ever conducted
+- ●36,394 skills scanned in the ClawHub ecosystem -- the largest AI agent skill security audit ever conducted

-- •16 platform support: Claude Code, Cursor, OpenClaw, Codex CLI, Windsurf, Zed, Gemini CLI, VS Code Copilot, and 8 more
+- ●16 platform support: Claude Code, Cursor, OpenClaw, Codex CLI, Windsurf, Zed, Gemini CLI, VS Code Copilot, and 8 more

-- •Threat Cloud: a collective intelligence network where every scan makes every user safer
+- ●Threat Cloud: a collective intelligence network where every scan makes every user safer

 What This Means for PanGuard